SynBioHub/api-docs/source/index.html.md

 `POST <SynBioHub URL>/login`

-This POST request requires email/password and returns a user token that should be passed in the X-authorization header to view private objects and submit new objects, etc.
+This POST request requires email (or username)/password and returns a user token that should be passed in the X-authorization header to view private objects and submit new objects, etc.

 ```plaintext
 curl -X POST -H "Accept: text/plain" -d "email=<email>&password=<password>" <SynBioHub URL>/login